Call Us: 610-327-1616

-When it comes to whiter teeth, even those with an impeccable oral hygiene routine will suffer from some level of discolouration eventually.
-Conveniently, there are a number of quick and easy teeth whitening methods to lighten the colour of your teeth without causing any damage to the tooth health.
+When it comes to whiter teeth, even those with an impeccable oral hygiene routine will suffer from some level of discoloration eventually.
+Conveniently, there are a number of quick and easy teeth whitening methods to lighten the color of your teeth without causing any damage to the tooth health.
 Most teeth whitening kits work using a bleaching agent, normally containing peroxide.
-This, when used at safe levels, is an effective way of removing the stains from within the tooth that cause discolouration.
+This, when used at safe levels, is an effective way of removing the stains from within the tooth that cause discoloration.

 There are a number of ways you can have a tooth whitening treatment administered:

 This method will take a couple of weeks.
 After a consultation, your first appointment will involve having a mould of your teeth cast.
 Over the next 5-10 days a technician will use this mould to create a custom-made tooth whitening tray for you.
 Once the tray is ready, you’ll go back to the dentist who will instruct you how to perform the whitening treatment in your home.
 The tooth whitening tray is filled with a bleaching agent and worn like a mouth guard.
 The agent will oxidize stains and get into the enamel and dentin of the teeth, lightening their shade.
 You will wear tray for 2 to 3 hours per day for 2 to 3 weeks.